matn7/Google-Platform-Notes/gcp/GCPSecurity.md

     - Google provides an SLA for the connection between Google and service provider.
     - An end-to-end SLA for the connection depends on the service provider.

-### Best Practices for VPN Networks
+### Best Practices for VPN Networks.

-**VPC network best practices**
+**VPC network best practices.**

 - Don't use the default network for a production project.
 - Place Compute Engine resources that require network communication on the same VPC network.
 - Use cloud load balancing with SSL policies in front of web servers.

-**Private Google API access**
+**Private Google API access.**

 - Allows Compute Engine instances without an external IP address to reach Google APIs and services.
 - API call still resolved to a public IP address, but the traffic is all internal and private.

-**Private Google API access**
+**Private Google API access.**

 - Is enabled/disabled on VPC subnets.
     - Disabled by default.
 - Subnet must still have a route to the default-internet-gateway set.

-**VPC Service Controls helps mitigate many security risks without sacrificing performance**
+**VPC Service Controls helps mitigate many security risks without sacrificing performance.**

 - Unauthorized access using stolen credentials.
 - Data exfiltration and compromised code.
 - Public exposure of private data.

-**Prevent access to your Google-managed services outside of a trusted perimeter**
+**Prevent access to your Google-managed services outside a trusted perimeter.**

-**Extend communication from your cloud resources to an on-premises environment**
+**Extend communication from your cloud resources to an on-premises environment.**

-**Restrict access to your resources from the Internet by creating custom attribute-based access levels**
+**Restrict access to your resources from the Internet by creating custom attribute-based access levels.**

-**VPC Service Controls can be configured using any of three Google Cloud tools**
+**VPC Service Controls can be configured using any of three Google Cloud tools.**

 - Cloud Console.
 - `gcloud` command-line tool.
 - Access Context Manager APIs.

-**Access Context Manager defines fine-grained attribute based controls for projects and resources**
+**Access Context Manager defines fine-grained attribute based controls for projects and resources.**

-**Access Context Manager reduces the size of your privileged network using defined access attributes**
+**Access Context Manager reduces the size of your privileged network using defined access attributes.**

-- Access Policies
+- Access Policies.
 - Access Levels:
-    - IP address
+    - IP address.
-    - Device type
+    - Device type.
-    - User identity
+    - User identity.

-**Service Perimeter configuration takes place in four stages**
+**Service Perimeter configuration takes place in four stages.**

 - Create an access policy.
 - Secure your resources with service perimeters.
 - Set up private connectivity from a VPC network.
 - Grant access from outside using access levels.

-**VPC Service Controls can also allow communication between two perimeters using a service perimeter bridge**
+**VPC Service Controls can also allow communication between two perimeters using a service perimeter bridge.**

-### VPC flow logs
+### VPC flow logs.

 - Record network flows sent from or received by VM instances.
 - Use for network monitoring, forensics, real-time security analysis, and expense optimization.
 - View in Stackdriver Logging.
 - Export logs to Cloud Pub/Sub, BigQuery, etc.

-**VPC Flow Logs**
+**VPC Flow Logs.**

 - Is enabled on VPC subnets:
     - Disabled by default.